Ramadan and its Protocol

 My Lord and your Lord is Allah, the Lord of the worlds.
 O Allah for us let this month be a period of peace, faith safety and total submission to Thy will; make us walk apace swiftly to that which Thou likes and approves.
 O Allah pour out much blessings on us in this month, make available for us its generous good and assistance, and keep us safe from the harm, evil, misfortune and mischief that may try to trap us in this month.

 The number of fast to observe is a minimum of 29 and a maximum of 30.
 It again depends on Moon-sighting for the next month (Shawwal).

 The month of Ramdhan is divided into three Ashras (10 days per Ashra).

 Each Ashra has its particular name, importance, and specific Dua to ask from Almighty Allah.
-The whole month of Ramadan is important but the last ten nights are most important and sacred in terms of asking prayers and Ibadat(عبادات).
+The whole month of Ramadan is important but the last ten nights are the most important and sacred in terms of asking for prayers and Ibadat(عبادات).